CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Method

 \section{Method}

-We introduce a two-stage training strategy combining an SFT cold start with Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseek} to instill the O-T-A reasoning paradigm into camera movement understanding.
+We introduce a two-stage training strategy combining an SFT cold start with GRPO~\cite{shao2024deepseek} to instill the O-T-A reasoning paradigm into camera movement understanding.
 This pipeline ensures the model efficiently acquires structured reasoning traces while maintaining format adherence and task accuracy.
-To support this, we curate distinct datasets specifically tailored for sequential Supervised Fine-Tuning and Reinforcement Learning phases.
+To support this, we curate distinct datasets specifically tailored for sequential training.